use-inkubator/Ecosystem-Grants/applications/verifiable_offchain_computing.md

 - VRF Oracle.
 It will generate cryptographically secure random numbers for ink! smart contracts
 - Graph API Oracle that: The Oracle will query a SubQuery/SubSquid endpoint and send the output to the ink! smart contract

-For both oracles, we will provide:
+For each oracle, we will provide:
 - The worker to be deployed on Phala Cloud
 - The ink! smart contracts to interact with the worker
 - A UI to test and play with these smart contracts